GSA/ficam-playbooks/_arch/ficam_services.md

 - *Contact attributes* - Physical location, government phone number, and government email address.
 - *Authorization attributes* - Clearance, training, and job codes.

 Entitlements are a specific type of authorization attributes that represent an application permission.
 Entitlements management is the act of managing those permissions.
 An agency may group multiple entitlements into a specific role or group to streamline provision and deprovision activities as well as for auditing and reporting.
-For example, a new employee may require access to ten core enterprise application on the first day of work.
+For example, a new employee may require access to ten core enterprise applications on the first day of work.
 An agency can create a new employee group with new employee entitlements and automate provisioning to the ten core applications rather than treat them as individual access requests.

 Attributes and entitlements are created or aggregated through a number of manual and automated mechanisms.
 Mechanisms may include:
 - Use a Single Sign-On tool to aggregate application access entitlements.